-For me, the highlight of this movie was of course seeing Tom Holland as Peter Parker/Spider-Man who makes his debut in the ‘MCU’ movie series.
-I found Tom’s performance as Peter/Spidey to be great and enjoyable to watch.
+For me, the highlight of this movie was seeing Tom Holland as Peter Parker/Spider-Man, who makes his debut in the ‘MCU’ movie series.
+Tom’s performance as Peter/Spidey is very good and I found him very enjoyable to watch.
 I wasn’t certain about the CGI eyes Spidey had, but I got used to them.

-Emily VanCamp returns as Sharon Carter in the film.
-She was in ‘The Winter Soldier’ where she was the S.H.I.E.L.D. agent under the code-name Agent 13.
+Emily VanCamp returns as Sharon Carter.
+She was in ‘The Winter Soldier’ where she was the S.H.I.E.L.D. agent under the codename Agent 13.
 Sharon turns out to be Peggy Carter’s niece.
-This is a surprise for Captain America when he found out at Peggy Carter’s funeral.
+This is a surprise for Captain America in finding this out at Peggy Carter’s funeral.
 She’s still nice and lovely.

-The film also features John Slattery as Howard Stark, Tony’s father in flashback scenes and Kerry Condon as the voice of F.R.I.D.A.Y., Iron Man’s new A.I.
+There’s also John Slattery as Howard Stark, Tony’s father in flashback scenes and Kerry Condon as the voice of F.R.I.D.A.Y., Iron Man’s new A.I.
 And, would you believe it?!
-I was so surprised to see Martin Freeman (from ‘The Hobbit’ film trilogy) as Everett K. Ross in this ‘Captain America’ movie!
+I was so surprised to see Martin Freeman (from ‘The Hobbit’ film trilogy) as Everett K. Ross in this ‘Captain America’ movie! 😀

-There’s also Marisa Tomei as May Parker, Peter/Spidey’s aunt; John Kani as T’Chaka, Black Panther’s father and Hope Davis as Maria Starky, Tony’s mother.
-There’s also a funny cameo by Stan Lee as a FedEx deliveryman who called Tony Stark ‘Tony Stank’ when delivering something to him in the mail.
+There’s also Marisa Tomei as May Parker, Peter/Spidey’s aunt; John Kani as T’Chaka, Black Panther’s father; and Hope Davis as Maria Stark, Tony’s mother.
+There’s also a funny cameo by Stan Lee as a FedEx deliveryman who calls Tony Stark ‘Tony Stank’ when he delivers something to him in the mail.

-The action sequences as ever are great and well-directed by Anthony and Joe Russo.
+The action sequences are great and are well-directed by Anthony and Joe Russo.
 The fight scenes are intense and feel true to life as if you were in a political thriller.
-But at least the film addresses the consequences of people’s actions with those getting killed unlike Michael Bay’s ‘Transformers’ films.
+The film at least addresses the consequences of people’s actions with some getting killed unlike Michael Bay’s ‘Transformers’ films.

-It was a challenge to keep track of where you are in the world with jumping from so many places to another.
-The visual effects remain impressive and thankfully the action scenes don’t distract with you thinking that there’s too much CGI in one film as it is so often the case with many latest movies.
+It was a challenge to keep track of where you are in the world as the film jumps from so many places to another.
+The visual effects remain impressive and thankfully the action scenes don’t distract with you thinking that there’s too much CGI in one film, as it’s very often the case with many recent films.

-The film’s climax was pretty intense and sad to watch.
-Tony Stark learns who killed his parents and that it was Bucky Barnes.
+The film’s climax is pretty intense and very sad to watch.
+Tony Stark learns who killed his parents, since it was Bucky Barnes.
 Steve Rogers knew as well and Tony goes out on a freaking rampage against Bucky with the intent of killing him.
 Steve Rogers stops Tony killing Bucky in this brutal fight.

-This apparently was what Zemo wanted by having the Avengers destroy each other because of personal reasons.
-It effectively damages the friendship Steve and Tony had for each other.
-Tony demands Steve to give the Captain America shield back, saying he doesn’t deserve it.
-Steve gives it back.
+Apparently, this is what Zemo wanted by having the Avengers destroy each other because of personal reasons.
+It effectively damages the friendship Steve and Tony had.
+Tony demands Steve to give the Captain America shield back to him, stating that he doesn’t deserve it.
+Steve gives it back. 😦

-On the ‘Captain America: Civil War’ DVD, there is a behind-the-scenes sneak peak on the movie featuring the car chase between Bucky Barnes, Captain America, Black Panther and Falcon.
+On the ‘Captain America: Civil War’ DVD, there’s a behind-the-scenes sneak preview of the film, featuring the car chase between Bucky Barnes, Captain America, Black Panther and Falcon.

 The Blu-ray special features of ‘Captain America: Civil War’ are as follows.
-There’s ‘United We Stand, Divided We Fall’ – The Making of ‘Captain America: Civil War’; ‘Captain America: The Road to Civil War’; ‘Iron Man: The Road to Civil War’; ‘Open Your Mind: Marvel’s ‘Doctor Strange’ – Exclusive Sneak Peak’; deleted and extended scenes; a gag reel and an audio commentary with directors Anthony and Joe Russo and screenwriters Christopher Markus and Stephen McFeely.
+There’s ‘United We Stand, Divided We Fall – The Making of ‘Captain America: Civil War’, ‘Captain America: The Road to Civil War’, ‘Iron Man: The Road to Civil War’, ‘Open Your Mind: Marvel’s ‘Doctor Strange’ – Exclusive Sneak Peak’; deleted and extended scenes; a gag reel and an audio commentary with directors Anthony and Joe Russo, writer Christopher Markus and writer Stephen McFeely.

-‘Captain America: Civil War’ is a very entertaining, epic superhero movie.
+‘Captain America: Civil War’ is a very entertaining and epic superhero film.
 You may find it baffling if you haven’t seen all of the previous ‘MCU’ movies set before this.
-But all in all, I found this is a very good action-packed adventure film that can be enjoyed by anyone who loves superheroes generally.
+But all in all, I found this is a very good action-packed adventure film that can be enjoyed by anyone who generally loves superheroes.

-There’s a mid credits scene where Bucky is granted asylum in Wakanda by the Black Panther.
-Steve Rogers watches Bucky get cryogenically frozen until a cure to his brainwashing can be found.
-In a post-credits scene, Peter Parker is visited by Aunt May in his bedroom before he examines the web-shooters given to him by Tony Stark.
+There’s a mid-credits scene where Bucky is granted asylum in Wakanda by T’Challa.
+Steve Rogers sees Bucky cryogenically frozen until a cure to his brainwashing can be found.
+In a post-credits scene, Peter Parker is visited by Aunt May in his bedroom before he examines his new web-shooters.

-‘SPIDER-MAN WILL RETURN!’
-What’s shocking is that I didn’t see that post-credits scene when I watched the movie at the cinema back in May 2016.
+Spider-Man will return!
+What’s shocking is that I didn’t see the post-credits scene when watching the film at the cinema back in May 2016.
 And I’m a Spider-Man fan!
-How could I’ve missed that?!
+How could I have missed that?!
 Ah well, no worries.
-I’ll see Spidey again in a few movies’ time during the ‘MCU’ film series. 😀
+I’ll see Spidey again in a few movies’ time in the ‘MCU’ film series.

 ‘Captain America: Civil War’ rating – 9/10